254In61/role-aap-object-workflow-template/README.md

 Step 2: Define your variables in the structure below

-  - workflow           : true/false # Bool value to switch role on off.
+  - build              : true/false # Bool value to switch role on off.
   - workflow_name      : Name of the workflow you want to build
   - inventory          : Name of the inventory to run against
   - organization       : Name of the organization